rsdate/libdaemon/README.md

 ### Building from source
 If you want to build the library from source, or can't obtain any pre-built copies of the library, then this section is for you.
 Go to libdaemon's [official github repository](https://www.github.com/rsdate/libdaemon) and navigate to Releases.
-Then decompress the tarball and run the following commands to build and install the library:
+Once you have installed the tarball, then decompress it and run the following commands to build and install the library:
 ```
 cd libdaemon-0.0.1
 make